adrien2p/adrien2p/README.md

 ### A few things about me

-- 💻 I'm fullstack web developer
+- 💻 I'm a fullstack web developer
 - 📍 I'm from France
-- 🕸️ I am passionate in tech and astrophysics
+- 🕸️ I am passionate about tech and astrophysics
 - 🤝 I like to meet new people
 - 🤓 I like to learn about new tech

 ## 📫 How to reach me?

-Feel free to reach me out on Linkedin [here](https://www.linkedin.com/in/adriendeperetti/)
+Feel free to reach out to me on Linkedin [here](https://www.linkedin.com/in/adriendeperetti/)

-## 📡 PLateforms
+## 📡 Platforms

 <p align="center">
   <img width="15%" src="https://github-readme-stackoverflow.vercel.app/?userID=8795673&theme=dark" />